sigsum/sigsum/api.md

 - `new_size`: tree size of a newer tree head, ASCII-encoded decimal number.

 Output on success:
-- `consistency_path`: node hash, hex-encoded.
+- `node_hash`: node hash, hex-encoded.

-`consistency_path` is a repeated key, listing one or more hashes.
+`node_path` is a repeated key, listing one or more hashes.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 It's required that `new_size` > `old_size`> 0.
 In the case of the old